 Research in the Hodges lab focuses on altered epigenetic function in cancer and other diseases.
 We use interdisciplinary approaches, including epigenomics, live-cell super-resolution imaging, genome editing, and chemical biology, to understand epigenetic systems in disease settings.
 Our research is especially focused on new technologies, for example, improving cell-culture tumor models, as well as single-cell and single-molecule methods.

 The epigenetic landscape is the bridge that connects the genome with its environment.
 We have taken a special interest in BAF (SWI/SNF) and PBAF ATP-dependent chromatin remodelers, which are among the most frequently mutated epigenetic regulators in cancer.
 We aim to improve precision therapies for tumors bearing these mutations by identifying how these complexes alter the intrinsic properties of cells and their interaction with the environment.

-We are proud members of Baylor College of Medicine and the MD Anderson Center for Cancer Epigenetics.
+We are proud members of Baylor College of Medicine, Rice Department of Bioengineering, and the MD Anderson Center for Cancer Epigenetics.

 We are integrating next-generation sequencing and live-cell microscopy to reveal the biophysical mechanisms central to disease.